dober-man/f5-agility-labs-waf/docs/class6/class6.rst

 You use AWAF suggestions for trusted traffic to modify WAF policy and re-deploy the app all the way to Production.

-To learn more about the lab components refer to the corresonding documentation:

-.. |GitLab| raw:: html

-    <a href="https://about.gitlab.com" target="_blank">GitLab</a>

-.. |OWASP Juice-Shop| raw:: html

-    <a href="https://www.owasp.org/index.php/OWASP_Juice_Shop_Project" target="_blank">OWASP Juice-Shop</a>

-.. |Kubernetes| raw:: html

-    <a href="https://kubernetes.io" target="_blank">Kubernetes</a>

-This is the 4th class focused on AWAF.
-The other 3 classes are based on

-Here is a complete listing of all AWAF classes offered at this years agility.

-ASM141 - Good WAF Security - Getting started with ASM

-ASM241 - Elevated WAF Security - Elevating ASM Protection

-ASM341 - High and Maximum WAF Security - Maximizing ASM Protection